 - Applied for a full-time Master’s Program which is part of this scholarship

 - Must be eligible for that Master’s Program.

 - Have not done primary, secondary or tertiary education in Netherlands.

 - Must be under 35 years of age

 - Excellent result in the previous Education, Academic Excellence.
-The application will be accepted if you fulfil all the criteria and among the top 5% of the applicants.
+The application will be accepted if you fulfill all the criteria and are among the top 5% of the applicants.

 6. TU Delft Excellence Scholarships

 Students accepted at Delft university of technology (World Ranking 57) are eligible for TU Delft Excellence Scholarship.

 - Fields of Study: Any MSc Program at TU Delft.